 Although tolerance as well as psychological dependence can occur with LSD use, no physical dependence or withdrawal syndrome is reported.
 A common pattern of LSD use is a trip (occasional use followed by a long period of abstinence).

-Intoxication The characteristic features of acute LSD intoxication are perceptual changes occurring in a clear consciousness.
-These perceptual changes include depersonalisation, derealisation, intensiﬁcation of perceptions, synaesthesias (for example, colours are heard, and sounds are felt), illusions, and hallucinations.
+The characteristic features of acute LSD intoxication are perceptual changes occurring in a clear consciousness.
+These perceptual changes include depersonalisation, derealisation, intensiﬁcation of perceptions, synaesthesiac (for example, colours are heard, and sounds are felt), illusions, and hallucinations.

 In addition, features suggestive of autonomic hyperactivity, such as pupillary dilatation, tachycardia, sweating, tremors, incoordination, palpitations, raised temperature, piloerection and giddiness, can also be present.
 These changes are usually associated with marked anxiety and/or depression, though euphoria is more common in small doses.
 Persecutory and referential ideation may also occur.